dddappp/sui-crowdfunding-example/README.md

 ╰────────────────────────────────────────────────────────────────────┴────────────────────┴──────────────────╯
 ```

-You can see that there is an additional Sui coin in the wallet and the balance is the amount raised by the project.
+You can see that there is an additional coin object in the wallet and the balance is the amount raised by the project.

 You can merge two of the coins like below, too many coins may not be convenient for more testing: